MariamHany01/Signal_viewer/README.md

 ![Multi-Cahnnel Signal Viewer Window App](images/Screenshot.png)

 The Multi-Channel Signal Viewer is a desktop application designed to facilitate the visualization and manipulation of multiple signal channels.
-This professional README file will guide you through the key features and functionalities of the application.
+This README file will guide you through the key features and functionalities of the application.

 ## Table of Contents